Quansight-Labs/quansight-labs-site/posts/2021/07/better-interractive-jupyter-session-with-pyflyby.md

 the first cell of one's notebook:

-![pyflyby-jupyterlab animation, executing the second cell with missing imports still import those and insert them in the first cell](/images/2021/07/jlpfb.gif)
+![Fresh Jupyter session with two cells: the first imports Matplotlib, and the second plots using both Matplotlib and NumPy.
+Upon execution, jupyterlab-pyflyby automatically adds the missing NumPy import in the first cell, and then successfully renders the plot.](/images/2021/07/jlpfb.gif)

 ## tidy-import